WordsOut poems by Godfrey

 Come, Immanuel

-God with us to be.
+Come, Immanuel, God with us to be.

 Come down from paradise and occupy

-this dirty stable of humanity.
+the dirty stable of humanity.

 Come and live rough, as we do: come and die.

-be lonely as an orphaned child.
+Come and be lonely as an orphaned child.

 Come to where grief is harvested and stored.

-Come to where empty agèd minds run wild.
+Come to where empty, agèd minds run wild.

 Come to the hospice and the cancer ward.

-flee from tyrants as a refugee.
+Come, flee from tyrants as a refugee.

 Come, be betrayed by those you counted friends.